Guiw5/coding-interview-backend-level-3/README.md

 The project includes a DevContainer configuration that provides a consistent development environment with:
 - Node.js 20
-- PostgreSQL for development
+- PostgreSQL for development db
-- PostgreSQL for testing
+- PostgreSQL for testing db
 - All necessary tools pre-installed

 To use the DevContainer: